 For video diffusion models, we performed Attn-QAT on both Wan-2.1-1.3B and Wan-2.1-14B each using 480p and 720p synthetic latents, respectively, as training data.
 We only show the video results for the 14B model below since the 1.3B model is less capable.

-For a randomly-selected example videos below (generated by Wan-2.1-14B), we see that with Attn-QAT, FP4 attention produces videos comparable to BF16 attention, whereas SageAttention3 produces videos with artifacts.
+For randomly-selected example videos below (generated by Wan-2.1-14B), we see that with Attn-QAT, FP4 attention produces videos comparable to BF16 attention, whereas SageAttention3 produces videos with artifacts.
 Furthermore, among 99 randomly sampled VBench prompts, our evaluators were basically unable to tell the difference between videos generated with BF16 attention and FP4 attention after QAT.

 For language models, we evaluate Attn-QAT in two settings: continued pretraining and supervised fine-tuning.
 For continued pretraining, we use the C4 dataset and for SFT we use the Dolci-Instruct-SFT dataset.